LukeChannings/gesha/README.markdown

 > If you do not have a distribution that uses systemd, you can run gesha directly with `./gesha start`.

+## Developing the UI

+The UI is written in HTML, CSS, and TypeScript.
+It doesn't use a web framework and relies on modern CSS and JS APIs.

+### Browser support

+- Safari latest
+- FireFox latest
+- Chrome latest

+### Compiling

+I wanted to try something new with the development toolchain, inspired by [Snowpack](https://www.snowpack.dev).

+The development environment does not require Node.js or NPM to be installed, instead the UI is compiled with [Hammer](https://github.com/LukeChannings/hammer), an extremely simple HTTP server / compiler combo that uses [esbuild](https://github.com/evanw/esbuild).

+Install hammer with `go get github.com/lukechannings/hammer/cmd/hammer`

+To start developing, run `hammer serve web/static web/app/src` and load up [localhost:4321](http://localhost:4321).

+The app should load instantly.
+As you edit, reload the browser to update.

 ## Supporting documents & prior works

 - [silvia-pi](https://github.com/brycesub/silvia-pi)